markuspf/jupyter-kernel-gap/README.md

 If you want to use the `JUPYTER_DotSplash` function, you will need `graphviz` installed and in the path.
 If you want to use `JUPYTER_TikZSplash`, you will need a `TeX` installation including the `TikZ` packages with `pdflatex` and and `pdf2svg` installed.

+Note that a recent version of GAP is required.
+At the moment this means you have to use GAP from the master branch, or wait for GAP 4.9 to appear.